Cronitor API

 Jobs use telemetry events to implement a state machine that tracks the start time, end time and exit state of a cron job/scheduled task or other long running background process.

-Heartbeats use telemetry events to record periodic system health, output or metrics.
+Heartbeats use telemetry events to record periodic system health, output and metrics.

 Sending Events

-The Telemetry Events resource is hosted on a separate domain from the rest of the Cronitor API.
-Events are recorded by sending requests to the following URL:
+The Telemetry Events API is hosted on a separate domain - cronitor.link.
+Events are sent by making http requests to the following URL:

 https://cronitor.link/p/:apiKey/:monitorKey